menandmice/micetro_docs/guides/admin-manual/failover_management_windows.rst

 2. **Load Balancing**: Both DHCP servers actively serve IP addresses, distributing the load between them.
 This mode is designed to optimize resource utilization and provide fault tolerance.

 .. note::
-   To manage failover between two Microsoft Servers, the DHCP Server Controller must be running as a service account with enough privileges to manage the DHCP service.
+   To manage failover between two Microsoft Servers, the DHCP Agent must be running as a service account with enough privileges to manage the DHCP service.
 For more information, see :ref:`install-dhcp-controllers`.

 Viewing Existing Microsoft DHCP Failover Relationships
 ------------------------------------------------------
 You can view existing Microsoft DHCP failover relationships at the server level.
 Micetro automatically detects and syncs all existing failover relationships.

-You can retrieve failover relationships through the API using GetDHCPFailoverRelationship(s).
+You can retrieve failover relationships through the API using ``GetDHCPFailoverRelationship(s)``.

 **To view failover relationships in Micetro**:

-1. On the **Admin** page, select :guilabel:`Service Management` in the upper-left corner.
+1. On the **Admin** page, select :guilabel:`Service Management` in the upper left corner.
-2. In the left sidebar, under :guilabel:`DHCP Services`, select :guilabel:`Microsoft DHCP`.
+2. In the leftmost sidebar, under :guilabel:`DHCP Services`, select :guilabel:`Microsoft DHCP`.
-3. Select the server you want to view, and then select :guilabel:`Failover management` either on the :guilabel:`Action` or the Row :guilabel:`...` menu.
+3. Select the server you want to view, and then select :guilabel:`Manage failover` either on the :guilabel:`Action` or the Row :guilabel:`...` menu.
-4. The Failover Management window will show all relationships associated with the selected server.
+4. The **Manage failover** dialog displays all relationships associated with the selected server.

    .. image:: ../../images/failover-microsoft-view.png
       :width: 65%